nstep2/ExonTrapGenome/README.md

 This repository contains scripts associated with the publication "The human genome contains over a million autonomous exons."
 The work focuses on querying the human genome for splicing potential using deep sequencing of randomly fragmented genomic DNA assayed in an exon trapping reporter assay.
 The scripts reproduce the analyses presented in the publication.

 ## Getting Started
-**Getting Started**

-To set up and run the molecular biology research project scripts, follow these steps:
+To set up and run the analysis scripts, follow these steps:

 1. **Install Conda:**
    - If not already installed, follow the instructions to install Conda on your system.